WillemRaes/CloudEdgeFog/docs/source/index.rst

 Several architectures exist for describing how to deploy fog computing systems in a standardized way (openfog)

 A general description is given by the OpenFog N-tier architecture where the generic elements in the architecture are endpoints, fog nodes and the cloud.
 On top of that multiple layers of fog nodes (N-tiers) can exist and form the fog layer.
+Fog nodes can be categorized based on their closeness to the cloud and endpoints:

+- Lowest tier: Focus on acquisition, normalization and collection of data from sensors.
+- Intermediate tier: Filtering, compressing and altering of data received from the bottom nodes.
+- Highest tier: aggregating data, knowledge distillation and decision making.